Set Up an App

 - Access to the Settings area of your organization

-- The external platform's API credentials (bot token, OAuth credentials, or SMTP config)
+- The external platform's API credentials (bot token, API key, etc.)

 - For adapter-based apps: the adapter container must be running and accessible